20 Days Uganda Birding Photography Safari

 Day 17 Uganda Birding Photography Safari: Birding to Murchison Falls National Park

-The tour continues to Uganda’s largest national park, which is also at the lowest elevation amongst all other parks.
+The tour continues to Uganda’s largest national park, which is also at the lowest elevation among all other parks.
 While and after leaving Masindi town, we will scan the trees for Purple Starling.
 When we approach the escarpment’s thickets and wooded acacias, we will look for birds typical to this habitat.
 Northern Red Bishop, Beautiful Sunbird, White-fronted Black-Chat, Bronze-tailed, Violet-backed, and Lesser Blue-eared Starlings Whistling and Foxy Cisticola, Cinnamon-breasted Bunting, Black-faced Waxbill, Cliff Chat, Spot-flanked, Martial Eagle, Black-billed Barbet and hopefully acceptable looks at the shy Dusky Babblers.

 As we continue with our drive, we will stop and scan spots for Chestnut-crowned Sparrow-Weaver, Shelley’s Rufous Sparrow, Cut-throat, Vitelline Masked Weaver, Swallow-tailed and Red-throated Bee-eater, Northern Crombec, Abyssinian Ground Hornbill, Dark-chanting Goshawk, the very localized White-rumped Seed-eaters and many more.

-We should create time for the top of the Murchison Falls.
+We should create time for the top of Murchison Falls.
 These very dramatic falls are arguably the world’s most powerful.
 The bottom of the falls is great but the top is quite something!
 This is where the world’s longest river squeezes through a very narrow cleft of about eight feet and drops for a straight forty feet down!
 We never plan to miss this adventure on any of our tours that get to this part of the country.

 Day 18 Uganda Birding Photography Safari: Game Drive and Boat Ride to Murchison Falls.